SAP/ui5-webcomponents/docs/5-development/4-properties.md

 You can see the available options below.

 ### type
 This option is required and accepts a type constructor (e.g., `Boolean`, `String`) that will be used for attribute conversion.
-When converting from a property to a string, the framework can check the runtime type and convert it to a string, but when coming from an attribute, there is no way to know whether it is a boolean or a number unless a type is also given.
+When converting from a property to an attribute, the framework can check the runtime type and convert it to a string, but when coming from an attribute, there is no way to know whether it is a boolean or a number, unless a type is provided.

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";